The reading will take place at

 2. In recent years, you have shifted your focus to fiction.
 Why the change?
 There are things I'd like to explore which require a different form than poetry.
 Being able to expand into character, dialogue, plot, and action has been exhilarating..

-You described your poetry as seeming to come from an alternate universe, one that's both familiar and strange at the same time.
-At times fantastical, at times apocalyptic, they often convey a sense of
+3. You described your poetry as seeming to come from an alternate universe, one that's both familiar and strange at the same time.
+At times fantastical, at times apocalyptic, they often convey a sense of loss, of something un-nameable that can't be recovered.
+What do you think drives you to write from this perspective?

 That's just how things occur to me--it's not a conscious choice.
 Like being permanently baffled and constantly trying to make sense of things.